groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/groupdocs-annotation-java-inputstream-license-setup/_index.md

 Before implementing GroupDocs Annotation Java InputStream license setup, make sure you have:

 ### Essential Requirements
 - **Java Development Kit:** JDK 8 or higher (JDK 11+ recommended for best performance)
 - **GroupDocs.Annotation for Java:** Version 25.2 or later
 - **Build Tool:** Maven or Gradle (examples use Maven)
 - **Valid License:** Trial, temporary, or full license from GroupDocs

 ### Development Environment
 - **IDE:** IntelliJ IDEA, Eclipse, or VS Code with Java extensions
-- **Memory:** At least 4GB RAM for smooth development (8GB+ for larger documents)
+- **Memory:** At least 4 GB RAM for smooth development (8 GB+ for larger documents)
 - **Storage:** Sufficient space for your document processing needs

 ## Setting Up GroupDocs.Annotation for Java

 ### Maven Configuration

-Add this to your `pom.xml` - note the repository configuration which is crucial for accessing the latest versions:
+Add this to your `pom.xml` – note the repository configuration which is crucial for accessing the latest versions:

 ```xml
 <repositories>